cockroachdb/docs/src/current/v24.1/changefeed-messages.md

 key: use-changefeeds.html
 ---

-Changefeeds emit messages as changes happen to watched tables.
+Changefeeds emit messages per row as change events happen to watched tables.
 CockroachDB changefeeds have an at-least-once delivery guarantee as well as message ordering guarantees.
 You can also configure the format of changefeed messages with different [options]({% link {{ page.version.version }}/create-changefeed.md %}#options) (e.g., `format=avro`).

 This page describes the format and behavior of changefeed messages.
 You will find the following information on this page:

 - [Responses](#responses): The general format of changefeed messages.
 - [Message envelopes](#message-envelopes): The structure of the changefeed message.
-- [Ordering and delivery guarantees](#ordering-and-delivery-guarantees): CockroachDB's guarantees for a changefeed's message ordering.
+- [Ordering and delivery guarantees](#ordering-and-delivery-guarantees): CockroachDB's guarantees for a changefeed's message ordering and delivery.
 - [Delete messages](#delete-messages): The format of messages when a row is deleted.
 - [Resolved messages](#resolved-messages): The resolved timestamp option and how to configure it.
 - [Duplicate messages](#duplicate-messages): The causes of duplicate messages from a changefeed.